 To find out more about the service phone 01634 333 013 or visit better connected.

-With lockdown restrictions easing, more health services are now operating in face to face settings.
+More health services are now operating in face-to-face settings.

 Phone 01634 334 800 to find a local health and wellbeing service near you.

 Our outdoor cycle sessions are now up and running.
 It’s a great way to keep fit, explore Medway and make new friends.

 Find out how to sign up for cycle groups.

 Men in Sheds brings together men aged 25 and over who are out of work or retired to share their DIY skills and spend time together over a cup of tea.

 Phone 01634 338 600 for details or email email@example.com.

 Although just saying hello may seem simple, our busy lives can stop us connecting with people.
 Age UK research has found that nationally, many older people spend 5 or more days a week without speaking to anyone.

 A simple hello can be the first step towards meeting people in your community and making new friends.